Endowment (philosophy): Natural endowment

 Endowment in the natural category refers to innate capacities of human beings which they are born with.

 Humans' instinct nature to preserve themselves is considered a natural endowment under Rousseau's state of nature theory.
 Individuals without having to acquire any instinctual value have the ability of wanting security to ensure their survival.
 The natural capacities of individuals to thrive and survive stems unilaterally from human mind rather than a polity.
 Natural endowment includes individuals' natural rights that allow humans' to be rational without any form of law in place.
 This differentiates natural endowment from social endowment.

 Aristotle focuses on reason and mind as part of human natural endowment.
-Individuals are born with the natural ability to think which enables them to make rational decisions.
-Individuals through their minds and reason develop abilities which could become habits if they continue to be rational.
-Aristotle's political perceptions of human nature reflects the idea of unequal natural abilities between genders.
+Individuals are born with the natural ability to think, which enables them to make rational decisions.
+Individuals, through their minds and reason, develop abilities which could become habits if they continue to be rational.
+Aristotle's political perceptions of human nature reflect the idea of unequal natural abilities between genders.
 This is due to the level of authority individuals have in expressing their innate cognitive faculties.

 Baruch Spinoza builds on individuals' natural impulses as innate capacities which is from the recognition of what is necessary and nature itself.
 Humans natural capacities include the innate ability to realise what is necessary and act through reasoning and make decisions.
 This stems from humans' dependency as part of their innate capacities which cannot be separated from nature or God.
 The social construction of communities and states is a result of individuals' realisation that living together in a civilised manner is necessary for survival.

 Stephen Covey's primary endowment includes; self-awareness or self-conscious and imagination as part of humans' natural endowment.
 Self-awareness or self-conscious is the innate capacity of human beings to be more sensitive of their environment with what they encounter and experience.
 Individuals' have the natural ability to act reasonably towards certain situations as they know what the situation is and its consequences.
 Imagination is of individual minds where thoughts beyond real life occurrences and situations take place.
 Individuals make sense of their environment and world through their natural ability to imagine beyond reality.